 ("Individual members" refers to members who purchased their plans independently and do not have their health plan coverage provided by their employer.)

 Pay My Bill is a free service that helps you manage your monthly health plan payments online.

-To set up an AFT, download the form and follow the instructions on the form to submit it to Premera.
+To set up AFT, download the form and follow the instructions to submit it to us.

 Premera Blue Cross Blue Shield of Alaska

 P.O.
 Box 91060

 Seattle, WA 98111-9160

 You can use your bank's bill pay system to pay Premera and ensure your payment is processed and received on time.